gpdowney/lightweightLSAT/pages/read/pace.md

 ---
-title: Read at the Pace of Your Understanding
+title: Adaptive Speed
 cat: read
-permalink: pace
+permalink: read/pace
 ---

 **Re-reads** and **Pauses** help you move at your own pace.